rn00m/owddm-blog-portfolio/README.md

 | `npm run astro -- --help` | Get help using the Astro CLI                     |

 ## 👀 HyGraph and .env variables (for security!)
-In the project an example is created, for starters to learn.
+For this project an existing example project in Hygraph was used, which is named "Developer Portfolio & Blog", use this when connecting to this project.

+### NOTES:
+- Not the whole "schema" is used from the Hygraph project due the main focus is on Astro.

+## Configuration
 In the .env file in the root replace the example keys with your own which you will find in your HyGraph account.
 You can get it from the HyGraph account.
+See details below:

 API endpoint: Project settings > API access > Endpoints (copy/paste)
 - Use either the "Content API" or the "High Performance Content API", your choice.